 All you need is a computer, an iPad or even just a smartphone and you'll be able to see any relevant warnings on a Google map, instead of having to wade through dozens of PDF documents from Government Departments!

 Tip: We strongly recommend you install the full Google Earth application, available free from here.
-Then click the gold "View in Google Earth" button found on each regional map.
+Then click the gold "View in Google Earth" button found on each regional page.
 This will give you the best viewing experience.